laxatzi/blogPostCode/CSS/css_selectors/css_selectors.md

 // Specificity: (1, 2, 1)
 ```

-And now the winner is the second rule since it gets two points in the second column thanks to the 'btn-link' class.
+In this example multiple divs intervent between the first div and the link.
+Now the winner is the second rule since it gets two points in the second column thanks to the 'btn-link' class.
 The fact that the third column type selectors in the first rule are five doesn't matter.
 It wouldn't make any difference if a hundred type selectors were denoted in the rule.
-From the example it is obvious that there is no meaning in evaluate the specificity score from right to left.
+From the example, it is obvious that there is no meaning in evaluating the specificity score from right to left.
 We do the opposite.
-First we compare the leftmost column (ID) and only if the score is a draw we move to the one on the right and so on.
+First, we compare the leftmost column (ID) and only if the score is a draw we move to the one on the right and so on.

-The value of the winning declaration is called the cascaded value.
+The value of the winning declaration is the "cascaded value".
+The cascading value for the background property in the previous example is 'red'.

-- Regarding the pseudo-classes's specificity
+- Regarding the pseudo-class's specificity
   The :is(), :has(), and :not() pseudo-classes don’t add any specificity weight, making them an exception to this rule.
-  But the parameters in these selectors, do add specificity weight, which is dependant on parameters specificity weight.
+  But the parameters in these selectors do add specificity weight, which is dependent on parameters specificity weight.

 ```html
 <p class="content content-last">Content in a paragraph.</p>